Navigating the dynamic noise landscape of variational quantum algorithms with QISMET: Evaluation Results

 Fig.\ref{fig:qismet_sim_app} shows simulated evaluations of App2 (see Table \ref{Table1}) for five schemes - Baseline, QISMET, Resampling, Blocking and 2nd-order.
 These are introduced in Section \ref{6-method}.
 Simulations are run for 2000 iterations using the SPSA tuner, with convergence generally beginning at around 1250 iterations.
 QISMET performs best, achieving a VQA expectation of -1.5, which is a 65\% improvement over the baseline.

 The Blocking and Resampling schemes also show some improvement over the baseline.
 While the Blocking scheme can avoid transient errors that move VQA away from the objective, it also hurts the ability to escape from local minima.
 Similarly, while the Resampling scheme's increase in samples offers some transient robustness, it has twice the computational cost per iteration and therefore can be 2x slower to converge.
 Therefore, the VQA improvements obtained from these are around 30\% lower than QISMET.
 The 2nd-order scheme uses 2nd-order derivatives to influence the gradients calculated in each iteration.
 We observe this scheme to in fact be detrimental in the presence of transients - imperfect 2nd-order derivatives can potentially skew the gradients even further away from optimal.
 This scheme performs 35\% worse than the baseline and roughly 2.5x worse than QISMET.

-\subsection{Alternative only-transients skipping approach}
+\subsection{Alternative Only-Transients Skipping Approach}

 Fig.\ref{fig:qismet_alt} shows the the alternative skipping approach discussed in Section \ref{filter}, evaluated for App1.
 Thresholds (based on which the controller decides to skip or not) vary from a very high threshold, which keeps the \% of skips below 1\% (99p), to a low threshold, which allows up to 50\% of the iterations to be skipped (50p).
 In all scenarios, the resulting VQA estimates are worse than the baseline and the higher skipping thresholds always perform better.
 This is clearly indicative that the skipping technique is more harmful than useful, motivating the need for a more intelligent approach such as QISMET.